selmahassan/DebugDemon---CS370/docs/react_frontend_documentation.md

 `/reset-password/page.tsx` - Defines the reset password page, which is a client side page.
 After filling out the fields for a new password and clicking Reset My Password, a PUT request will be sent to the postgres database to add a new request.

-## src/components
+## Components

-This directory contains React components used throughout the various pages.
+The `src/compoments` directory contains React components used throughout the various pages.

 `/DeleteModal.tsx` - Defines the Delete modal shown if attempting to delete a listing, comment, or a profile.